-A risk assessment should be undertaken by teaching staff using the teaching area, this must be completed on outdoor spaces and the classrooms on top of the facilities manager general room assessment.
+Teaching staff should read and sign the risk assessment in all the classrooms they teach in.
+A risk assessment must be completed in any outdoor spaces and in the classrooms, on top of the facilities manager's general room assessment.
 This risk assessment will be reviewed at least once a year or more frequently when the need arises.